 Finding the right doctor to help you with your concussion is key to making a full recovery.
 To help you find treatment in your area, we developed our Concussion Clinics Tool.
 Just type in your area code and find specialized concussion treatment near you.

 The importance of prompt concussion reporting inspired our Team Up Speak Up campaign.
 The goal of Team Up Speak Up is to make sure that every youth athlete knows that being a good teammate means getting them help as soon as they might have a concussion.
 Sign your team up for Team Up Speak Up today.

 Catastrophic re-injury: Second Impact Syndrome

 During recovery, the brain is more vulnerable to re-injury.
 In rare cases, a second concussion sustained during recovery can cause the brain to undergo massive swelling.
 This extremely rare condition is known as Second Impact Syndrome (SIS).
-Approximately half of SIS patients die from their injuries, and the survivors often suffer from life-long catastrophic disability.
+Approximately half of SIS patients die from their injuries, and the survivors often suffer from life-long disability.